Skip to main content

 A Private Ancillary Fund is a charitable trust set up by a single family, individual, or business under the Income Tax Assessment Act 1997 (Subdivision 30-B) and the PAF Guidelines 2009.
 It holds DGR Item 2 endorsement, which lets it distribute tax-effectively to DGR Item 1 charities.
 Each PAF must distribute at least 5% of its net assets every year.
 Around 2,200 PAFs are registered in Australia, holding billions in assets together.

-PafGUIDE is the premium prospect-research database for the philanthropy sector, running since 2009, with researchers who individually profile every PAF in Australia, including the half that don't show on ACNC.
-It costs $2,699 a year.
-PatronAtlas is cheaper, narrower, faster.
-We use AI to read the public half of the data and write you a fund-fit shortlist in about 30 seconds for $290 a year.
-PafGUIDE is the reference work.
+Premium prospect-research databases in Australia have been running since the late 2000s.
+They employ researchers who individually profile every PAF, including those that don't publish on the ACNC register, and they cost in the order of $2,000+ per seat per year.
+PatronAtlas is cheaper, narrower, and faster.
+We use AI to read the public ACNC-visible data and write you a fund-fit shortlist in about 30 seconds for $290 a year.
+The premium tools are the reference work.
 PatronAtlas is the daily tool.

 Where does PatronAtlas get its data?